 Using Expensive Funds for Growth Initiatives

 Do you need outside funds to hire employees, purchase additional inventory, increase marketing or more?
 It’s important to note that small business loans are NOT created equally.
 There are lenders out there that have an easy application process and promise funding in a day or two.
 Unfortunately, that convenience comes at a steep price.
 The short terms and high rates of some loans can do more harm than good.
 If you’ve determined that low-cost funds could fuel growth, consider an SBA loan.
 An SBA loan is the best bet for small businesses with low rates, long terms and low monthly payments.
-Visit SmartBiz Loans® today and discover in about five minutes if you’re qualified to apply for an SBA loan with one of our bank partners.
-Use the promo code “blog” and receive $500 off of your closing costs.
+Visit SmartBiz Loans® today and discover in about five minutes if you’re qualified to apply for an SBA loan with a bank in the SmartBiz network.
 Not convinced?
 Check out our great reviews from real customers on TrustPilot!